 Since the Galaxy S9 has a beautiful 18:9 screen, live wallpapers look really good on them.
 While they might look good to many users, they indeed use a lot of your device’s battery.
-Not only do these wallpapers use your phone’s screen actively because of the animations, they also use your phone’s processor for rendering the live wallpaper.
+Not only do these wallpapers use your phone’s screen actively because of the animations, but they also use your phone’s processor for rendering the live wallpaper.
 And as the Galaxy S9 has an OLED panel for its screen, switching to a black static can be highly useful for improving your battery life.

 This will save your battery as now you are not using the processor for your wallpaper.
 Apart from that, OLED screens simply turn off all the black sections on the screen which means that a black wallpaper will turn off most parts of the display, extending your phone’s battery life even further.
 You can replace the live wallpaper on your device with a black one by following the given instructions.

 - Go to the home screen of your Samsung Galaxy S9 and long tap on an empty area.

 - Now head to the ‘Wallpapers’ option and select the ‘From Gallery’ option and choose any black wallpaper.

 - After this, it will ask whether you want the wallpaper for either or both the home screen and the lock screen.
 Once you have selected that, your Galaxy S9 will then have a static black wallpaper that consumes less battery.